 In the government-wide statements, financial information is presented in one column in order to summarize the Town's programs or activities.
-The types of activities presented are as follows:

 Governmental Activities - Taxes and intergovernmental revenues primarily support the functions of the government and are reported in this section.
-Most of the Town's basic services are reported here including general government, public safety, education, public works, human services, culture and recreation, debt service, state and county charges, employee benefits, and interest.
+Most of the Town's basic services are reported here including general government, public safety, education, public works, water, human services, culture and recreation, debt service, state and county charges, employee benefits, and interest.